NiklasMenard/re-vibe/README.md

 ## Project Overview

-The Rust Blog API project offers an interactive learning experience for mastering Rust concepts while constructing a versatile blog API.
-The project utilizes Diesel ORM for efficient database interactions, PostgreSQL as the database system, and follows a modular structure to ensure maintainability and extensibility.
+Welcome to the Rust Blog API project!
+This project serves as a platform for me to explore and learn the Rust programming language while building a foundational blog API.
+As I progress, I plan to transform this initial learning exercise into a more practical and feature-rich application.
+The project leverages Rust, the Diesel ORM, and PostgreSQL to provide a robust base that can be expanded upon in the future.ent.

 ## Getting Started